confluentinc/examples/multiregion/README.md

 ## Run end-to-end demo

-All the individual steps above can be run in on shot:
+All the individual steps above can be run with this automated script:

 ```
 ./scripts/start.sh